Why Canada Published The Corded Window Covering Regulation Surpassing USA Safety Standard.

 The US ANSI/WCMA standard still includes:

-1. Long accessible cords
+- Long accessible cords

-2. Looped cords with devices that have broken away from walls or are simply not installed at all
+- Looped cords with devices that have broken away from walls or are simply not installed at all

 For these reasons, our organization urges the U.S. CPSC to collaborate with the WCMA/WCSC to create a memorable standard that harmonizes with Canada’s regulation in order to create safe environments in the United States for places where our children live and visit.

-- Products bought online may still be sold with cords.
+Products bought online may still be sold with cords.
 Be careful to purchase only cord-free products.
-Don’t be lured into clearance priced products with cords.
+Don’t be lured into clearance-priced products with cords.

-- Window coverings with no outer cords and tight inner cords
+Window coverings with no outer cords and tight inner cords

-- Cordless products
+Cordless products

-- Products carrying the Parents for Window Blind Safety Seal of Approval which is awarded to cordless products that are Lab Tested, Mom Approved™
+Products carrying the Parents for Window Blind Safety Seal of Approval which is awarded to cordless products that are Lab Tested, Mom Approved™

 Many households already use window blinds with accessible, hazardous cords.
 Wrapping cords around a cleat, or putting them on top of the valence isn’t enough to ensure the safety of children.
 Hundreds of young children have been strangled by cords that parents had thought were placed out of reach.
 The best course of action is to replace them with cord-free window coverings.

 If you’re moving to a new apartment building, staying in a hotel, or visiting friends and family, be aware.
 Since blinds with dangerous cords haven’t been recalled, millions of hazardous window blinds remain in living spaces.
 Keep sleep and play areas free of cords.
 There is no action too small to ensure the safety of our children.
-Join us with your everyday, conscious decisions to eliminate hazardous practices in your home.
+Place cords out of sight behind the product.

 PFWBS, CFA and ISC Press Release on Canadian Regulations: